maurosoria/dirsearch/README.md

 Tips
 ---------------
 - To run dirsearch with a rate of requests per second, try `-t <rate> -s 1`
+- The server has a request limit?
+That's bad, but feel free to bypass it, by randomizing proxy with `--proxy-list`
 - Want to findout config files or backups?
 Try out `--suffixes ~` and `--prefixes .`
 - For some endpoints that you do not want to force extensions, add `%NOFORCE%` at the end of them
 - Want to find only folders/directories?
 Combine `--no-extension` and `--suffixes /`!
-- The combination of `--cidr`, `-F` and `-q` will reduce most of the noise + false negatives when brute-forcing with a CIDR
+- The combination of `--cidr`, `-F`, `-q` and a low `--timeout` will reduce most of the noise + false negatives when brute-forcing with a CIDR

 Support Docker